Master of Psychology (Clinical)

 PSY707 Research Project 1

-PSY750 Ethical Professional Practice of Psychology
+PSY750 Ethics and Professional Practice of Psychology

 PSY751 Clinical Psychological Practice 3